ApiLogicServer/Docs/docs/Tech-Toaster.md

 # Extensible Declarative Automation

 The screenshots above illustrate remarkable agility.
-This system might have taken weeks or mnnths.
+This system might have taken weeks or mnnths using frameworks.

 But it's more than agility.
-The level of abstraction here is very high... you can create microservices even if you are new to Python, or Frameworks such as Flask or SQLAlchemy.
+The *level of abstraction* here is very high... you can create microservices even if you are new to Python, or Frameworks such as Flask or SQLAlchemy.

 We call this XDA - Extensible Declarative Automation: